ineanto/nicko/README.md

 ## Known bugs:

+- Disguising will heal and feed players to full health.
 - Players who have operator (OP) status lose access to the Operator Items tab in creative mode after disguising **(1.20 and up)**.
 - When disguising and only changing their display name, players will have the new default